 From expanding product and services lines to dealing with short-term cash shortages, there are various reasons that small businesses seek to borrow money.
-Still, it’s important to realize that not all types of loans are created equal.
-Before you approach a lending institution, it’s important to assess your reasons for pursuing the loan and determine which funding type best suits your needs.
+Before you approach a lending institution, it’s important to assess your reasons for pursuing the loan and determine which funding type suits your needs.

-One option is the short-term loan, which provides borrowers with set quantities of cash to be paid back over predetermined periods.
-Like traditional loans, short-term loans require applicants to pay interest on the principal advance, and usually involve smaller cash sums and shorter repayment periods.
+One option is a short-term loan.
+Like traditional loans, short-term loans generally require applicants to pay interest on the principal advance, and usually involve smaller cash sums and shorter repayment periods.
+Unlike traditional loans, short-term loans, usually involve smaller cash sums and shorter repayment periods.
 In fact, most short-term loans reach maturity in less than a year, compared with long-term loans that may last for decades.

-Similarly, short-term loans enable businesses to keep up with seasonal trends.
-Many businesses require extra capital and staffing during the holiday season.
-A short-term loan enables a business to build up its inventory and cover temporary workers’ salaries in preparation for the holiday shopping rush.
+Similarly, short-term loans can enable businesses to keep up with seasonal trends.
+For example, many businesses require extra capital and staffing during the holiday season.
+A short-term loan enables a business to cover its costs as it prepares for the holiday shopping rush.

-It doesn’t matter how good your business insurance is; every now and then a situation will arise for which your company is unprepared.
-With short-term loans, businesses can avoid going under in the event of an equipment breakdown, computer crash or natural disaster.
+Every now and then, a situation may arise for which your company is unprepared.
+With short-term loans, businesses can withstand events like equipment breakdowns, computer crashes, or natural disasters.

 Pros and Cons of Short-term Loans

+One of the drawbacks of short-term loans can be higher interest rates.
 In a healthy economy, short-term loans tend to have higher interest rates than their long-term counterparts.
 When setting loan rates, lenders start with the prime interest rate and add a premium based on the degree of risk associated with your company.
 It’s important to note that short-term rates tend to drop when the economy enters a recession.
-Additionally, borrowers who fail to pay back long-term loans in a timely fashion may end up paying more in interest overall.